 Red cooking is the basis of many Chinese home cooking.
 It is a term used for braising different kinds of food with garlic, dark soy sauce, rice wine and sugar.
 This technique can be used for pork, chicken, fish, tofu and many other ingredients.
 The phrase “red cook” comes from the fact that these dishes result in a shiny bright brown sauce appearing almost red.
 It is one of the most versatile techniques in Chinese cooking.
 And I’ve decided to name my blog for this technique to emphasize its flexibility and adaptability.

 In America, you will most often see red cooked pork belly.
 This recipe is based on that one, only adapted to use wild ingredients, specifically wild pigs and bear.
 Yes, bear.
-The black bear Holly shot last year was so fat we made bacon out of much of the belly, but I saved a pig portion to make this dish.
+The black bears can be so fat you can sometimes make bacon out of the belly, or make red cooked bear.

 But don’t get all hung up on the bear part.
 That’s not what’s important here.